 The providers, however, tend to argue that it is not an alternative or a replacement for a full-time program, but rather offers something supplementary to a full-time degree.

-Peter Methot (pictured), director of Executive Education at Rutgers Business School, notes how their portfolio of Mini MBA programs is topping up business knowledge.
+Peter Methot, director of Executive Education at Rutgers Business School, notes how its portfolio of Mini MBA programs is topping up business knowledge.

-“In our digital marketing program, almost everyone that comes has an MBA—they just earned it before digital marketing was part of the curriculum,” Peter comments.
+“In our digital marketing program, almost everyone that comes has an MBA—they just earned it before digital marketing was part of the curriculum,” Peter says.

 The Mini MBA clearly is not the same as an MBA, nor is it trying to be.

-Universities are unsurprisingly 'degree-focused', explains Brad from Farmer, as it is far more sustainable for them to promote full-time programs.
+Universities are unsurprisingly "degree-focused", says Brad from Farmer, as it is far more sustainable for them to promote full-time programs.